We know hosting a homecoming can be complicated, but our customizable features and tools will ensure it is a memorable success. Read more…

 If you’ve made your way to this article, you may be using a service that is requiring you to create or use a payment gateway.
 But what is a payment gateway?
 In the most simplistic terms, a payment gateway acts as a payment processor and works behind the scenes to safely and securely handle credit or debit card transactions.
 As payment processing is highly regulated and requires very specific security requirements, you’ll most likely need one of these payment gateways if you’re going to be accepting money from your clients online via credit card or debit cards.
 We’ve answered the most common questions about payment gateways below.

 Most payment gateways are free to set up, and you can create new accounts in just a matter of minutes.
 This means you can open your new payment gateway without the risk of paying for something if you never use it.
-A few well-known payment gateways that work this way:
+The two most common payment gateways used with Brushfire are Square and Stripe.

 Have you ever been checking out at a convenience store and noticed a sticker on their credit card machine that reads “minimum payment amount of $2.00”?
 The reason is, a payment gateway charges the business owner a per-transaction fee.
 If the total purchase on your transaction were too low the convenience store could actually lose money on said transaction.
 Most payment gateways charge somewhere in the neighborhood of 3% + $0.30 per transaction.
 That “per transaction” is important to note, and while there are some gateways out there that operate differently, the vast majority will never charge you until you begin receiving revenue.

-When setting up your payment gateway, you’ll designate the bank account for your funds to be deposited into.
+When setting up your payment gateway, you’ll designate the bank account for your funds to be deposited.
 Some gateways have scheduled deposit days (ie. every Friday), while many will deposit the funds into your account as each transaction clears; typically one or two days after each charge.

 Not typically.
 Most of the time, when your clients make a payment, the payment gateway processes that transaction takes their transaction fee, and deposits the remainder into your account.
 However, some of the more traditional payment gateways charge a monthly bill instead of taking the fees out of your deposits.
 Make sure you are aware of the billing process before you choose a gateway for yourself!